nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-11-01-multiple-learners.md

 ---
-title: Supporting multiple learners per claim
+title: Supporting multiple learners per claim (Submitter)
 description: Orgs often send multiple learners on the same training, but currently have to submit all the information again for each learner, even if the course details and evidence of payment are the same.
 author:
   name: Mark Portnell (Interaction designer)